NativeScript/NativeScript/tools/notes/CONTRIBUTING.md

 The purpose of the test report view is to show the tests' results for the PRs for the external contributors.
 When a NativeScript team member triggers the tests, you can review the result by selecting the `Details` button next to the `ci/jenkins/core-modules-tests`  task.

-> Note: the `Details` button will be available when the execution of the test completes and there is at least one failing test.
+> Note: the `Details` button will be available only when the execution of the test completes and there is at least one failing test.

 When you click on the button, you will be redirected to the report page.
 On the left pane you can find a list of all failed jobs.

 > Note: Each item name consists of the application name, type of device and platform version: `pr-e2e-tests-[application-name]-[device-type]-[platform-version]`.
 Usually, the test applications, that are executed for PRs are part of NativeScript repository.

 Based on the executed suite, one of the following or all of the following files will be generated: `mochawesome.html` | `index.html` | `unit-tests.log`.
-Some of the reports also might include `*.png`, `*.logs` or `[page source].xml` files that can help in understanding where is the problem.
+Some of the reports also might include `*.png`, `*.logs` or `[page source].xml` files that can help you in understanding where is the problem.

 For example:
 1. When you select the `index.html` page, an additional `TestNG Results` sidebar will be displayed.
 There you can find a list of all failures.